JoshuaSullivan/SimplexNoiseFilter/README.md

 filter.contrast = 2.0 // Do any parameter changes you want.
 guard
     let output = filter.outputImage,
+    let result = ciContext.createCGImage(
+        output,
-    let result = ciContext.createCGImage(output, from: CGRect(x: 0, y: 0, width: 512, height: 512)
+        from: CGRect(x: 0, y: 0, width: 512, height: 512)
+    )
 else { fatalError("Could not render.") }

-// Result is a CGImage which can be converted into a UIImage, NSImage, or Image depending on your platform.
+// result is a CGImage which can be converted into a UIImage, NSImage, or Image
+// depending on your platform.
 ```

 ## FractalNoiseGenerator